btweinstein/btweinstein.github.io/research.md

 ### Paper: Many Colored Strains with Differing Growth Velocities in a Range Expansion

 In a [paper I wrote](https://www.biorxiv.org/content/early/2017/06/07/145631), I studied the evolutionary dynamics of many competing strains (colors) of *E. Coli* with differing expansion velocities.
-I applied both experimental and numerical techniques to investigate this problem and created a rigorous procedure to fit my numerical models (analagous to the SKFPP equation above) to experimental data.
+I applied both experimental and numerical techniques to investigate this problem and created a rigorous procedure to fit my numerical models (analogous to the SKFPP equation above) to experimental data.
 I showed that by utilizing a data collapse I observed numerically, I could fit new experimental parameters to unprecedented levels of accuracy and predict the dynamics of an arbitrary number of competing strains.

 ## Evolution on a Viscous Liquid's Surface